 If your chickpea flour has noticeable, hard lumps, I strongly suggest sifting the flour first; it is hard to whisk out the pesky lumps after the fact!
 Alternatively, toss all of the ingredients (again, except for the blueberries) in a blender or food processor and process until smooth.

 Pour the batter into a sprayed or oiled 9-inch (22.5 cm) tart or pie pan and scatter with the blueberries.
 I recommend a glass or ceramic pan for the most even baking.
-If you are using a metal pan, consider reducing the oven temperature to 425F (instead of 450F).
+If you are using a metal pan, reduce the oven temperature to 425F (instead of 450F) and reduce the baking time by several minutes, too.

 Other pan shapes (e.g., 9-inch square, 11×7-inch rectangle) will work if you do not have a round pan, or if you prefer to cut the pancake into squares or bars.